 - • Using your good health to qualify for the life insurance necessary to fund a Buy-Sell Agreement.

 No matter what your business, your current business ownership, and your future business goals, you need to have a business succession plan in place today.
-If you have any questions about the establishment of a Succession Plan for your Perrysburg or Toledo area Business, you can call the Chamberlain Law Group at 419-872-7670 to schedule an appointment with one of our attorneys to discuss your options.
+If you have any questions about the establishment of a Succession Plan for your Perrysburg or Toledo area Business, you can call the Legacy Law Group at 419-872-7670 to schedule an appointment with one of our attorneys to discuss your options.